Machu Picchu New Rules

 Huchuy Picchu

-Huchuy Picchu is something like the little brother of Wayna Picchu.
-Until 2020 this optional visit was included in the entrance fee for Wayna Picchu, but since 2021 there are separate tickets for this hike.
+Huchuy Picchu is like the little brother of Wayna Picchu.
+Until 2020 this optional visit was included in the entrance fee for Huayna Picchu.
+Since 2021 there are separate tickets for this hike.

-Huchuy Picchu is right next to the checkpoint at the Sacred Rock and can be reached on a hike of around 15 minutes.
-Compared to the other options, this hike is significantly easier and shorter and therefore also possible for less experienced travelers.
+Huchuy Picchu is right next to the checkpoint at the Sacred Rock and can be reached by a short hike, lasting around 15 minutes.
+Compared to the other options, this hike is significantly easier and shorter, making it perfect for less experienced travelers.

-As with Wayna Picchu, access is via Route 4.
+As with Huayna Picchu, access is via Route 4.
 After the descent, Machu Picchu must also be exited along this route.

 Machu Picchu Mountain